cloudposse/terraform-datadog-platform/README.md

 - [Terraform Datadog role resources](https://registry.terraform.io/providers/DataDog/datadog/latest/docs/resources/role) - Provides a Datadog role resource.
 Used to create and manage Datadog roles
 - [Datadog permissions](https://registry.terraform.io/providers/DataDog/datadog/latest/docs/data-sources/permissions) - Use this data source to retrieve the list of Datadog permissions by name and their corresponding ID, for use in the role resource
 - [Role Based Access Control](https://docs.datadoghq.com/account_management/rbac) - Roles categorize users and define what account permissions those users have, such as what data they can read or what account assets they can modify
+- [Managing Multiple-Organization Accounts](https://docs.datadoghq.com/account_management/multi_organization) - It is possible to manage multiple child-organizations from one parent-organization account.
+This is typically used by Managed Service Providers that have customers which should not have access to each others' data

 ## Help